-Overall, we think State Farm is the best choice for Illinois car insurance because of its reputation for quick claims and low average cost.
+Overall, we think Geico is the best choice for Illinois car insurance because of its reputation for quick claims, high customer satisfaction in Illinois, and low average cost.

-*You may notice that some car insurance companies are listed above those with higher star ratings.
+*Not all companies were included in our rate estimates for each state.
+You may also notice that some car insurance companies are listed above those with higher star ratings.
 This is because our ratings take into account nationwide factors, while our ranking for this article looks specifically at what insurance providers are best for car insurance in Illinois.

-To learn more about the auto insurance provider, check out our review of State Farm auto insurance.
+To learn more about Geico, check out our Geico review.

 If you can get USAA car insurance, it should really be your first choice for auto insurance in Illinois.
-It offers cheap car insurance premiums and great customer service.
-However, not everyone can get it, and State Farm does offer prices that compete with USAA in the state.
+The provider offers cheap car insurance premiums and great customer service.
+However, not everyone can get it, and Geico does offer prices that compete with USAA in the state.

-To get USAA, you either need to be an active or former member of the military, a member of a commissioning program, or a child or spouse of a USAA member.
+To get USAA coverage, you either need to be an active or former member of the military, a member of a commissioning program, or a child or spouse of a USAA member.
 Once somebody in the family has USAA, they can pass on eligibility to other members of the family.

 With USAA, you can get these additional coverage options with car insurance in Illinois:

 - Rental reimbursement: With this option, USAA will pay for a rental car after you submit a covered claim.
 Be aware that some policies might not cover the time that your car sits in a shop waiting for a repair authorization.